+- Relationship Policy

-- Behaviour policy
+- Behaviour Policy

-- Safeguarding policy
+- Child Protection and Safeguarding Policy

 - Exclusion Policy

 Our Anti-Bullying Statement

 As a Catholic school, Keyham Barton Catholic Primary School provides an education, which is based on Gospel values, recognising the uniqueness of every child.
 At Keyham Barton, we are committed to providing a warm, caring and safe environment for all our children so that they can learn, play, feel valued and thrive.
 Bullying of any kind is unacceptable and will not be tolerated in our school.
 We take all incidents of bullying seriously.